 The idea is to develop your capacity to sit with what is coming up for you with curiosity and acceptance, without needing to hang onto it, feed it, or follow it down the rabbit hole into distress.
 It is not about “clearing your mind”, zoning out or blissfully dissociating, but about being more present to whatever comes.
 It is about noticing what shows up, acknowledging it from a different place inside you, then allowing it to take a backseat or float past as you redirect yourself back to an anchor in the now.

-Quite often, we create our own suffering when we are so close to our thoughts, feelings, memories, ego, roles, and body sensations that we cannot distinguish between them and ourselves.
+Quite often, suffering is created when we are so close to our thoughts, feelings, memories, ego, roles, and body sensations that we cannot distinguish between them and ourselves.

-If so, there is nothing wrong with you.
-There is a reason why yoga or meditation practices have been challenging for you, and it is not a sign of failure on your part.
-In fact, many people struggle with being present and being in their bodies, especially those who are facing anxiety or trauma.
+If you have struggled with mindfulness practices previously, there is nothing wrong with you.
+There is a reason why these practices may have been challenging for you, and it is not a sign of failure on your part.
+In fact, many people struggle with being present and being in their bodies, especially those who are experiencing anxiety or trauma.

 - Triggering fight/flight energy: You find yourself becoming more aware of intense emotions, disturbing thoughts, painful memories or traumatic material, and leave meditation or yoga practice feeling overwhelmed, highly charged, triggered, and distressed, never to return or needing to vent to feel better.
 Any awareness of primal, self-protective urges might feel “unenlightened” and these might be further repressed, when in fact the body is seeking to release them.